 Rooting the cuttings

 Getting started -- Rinse the cuttings in water after receiving them.
-If the cut end of the cuttings appear moist, let them sit a day or 2 at room temperature so that the ends dry out.
+If the cut end of the cuttings appear moist, let them sit a day at room temperature so that the ends dry out.
 This will help prevent them from rotting.
-If there are leaves at the top of the cutting, leave them on and cover them with a baggie secured with a twist-tie.
+If there are leaves at the top of the cutting, leave them on and cover them with a baggie or plastic wrap secured with a twist-tie.

 Pot size - Use a pot about 1-3 gallons (4-12 liters) in size, with drainage holes.

 Water the soil just enough so it is lightly moist throughout.
-Don't over-water it or the cutting may rot.
-I recommend using a moisture meter probe, so you can ensure that the soil doesn't get too wet.
+Don't saturate the soil or the cutting may rot.
+I recommend using moisture meter, so you can ensure that the soil doesn't get too wet.

-Until they root, keep the pots at about 60° to 75° F (16-24°C).
-Avoid letting them get warmer than this.
+Until they root, keep the pots between about 65° to 77° F (18-25°C).
+Avoid letting them get warmer than 80°F (27°C).
+A little cooler at night is ok.
 I recommend placing a minimum/maximum thermometer near the cuttings, since the temperature can vary in different parts of a room.

 Once they have been growing for a month, you may give them some sun - but shade them from strong afternoon sun for another 2-3 months.